-This forex fraud article contains a FAP Turbo overview, questionable profitability claims, and an objective FAP Turbo scam assessment and in the end you’ll find links to other possible scams to help you avoid them.
+This forex fraud article contains a FAP Turbo overview, questionable profitability claims, and an objective FAP Turbo review/scam assessment and in the end you’ll find links to other possible scams to help you avoid them.

 FAP Turbo Overview

 FAP Turbo is automated forex trading software that operates as an Expert Advisor or EA on the popular MetaTrader 4 forex trading platform. (more about forex trading softwares and scam) This robot was developed by a team consisting of three software experts called Steve Carletti, Mike and Uli working in collaboration with Marcus B. Leary, a trader who pioneered automated forex trading with his Forex AutoPilot system.